The Story Board is a ragamuffin group of talented ne’er-do-wells and raconteurs who organize the Mudrooms storytelling nights.

 Pat Roach – Super Power: Enthusiasm

 Pat has dark hair, lives on a boat and smiles a lot.
 He joined the Mudrooms board just before the start of Season 3, in the fall of 2013.
-He moved to Fairbanks where he received a degree in English Literature.
-Before earning his Master of Arts in Teaching in Sitka, Pat worked as a grill cook in Cold Foot, Alaska, one stop shy of Deadhorse on the North Slope.
+Years before, he moved to Fairbanks where he received a degree in English Literature.
+Between that and earning his Master of Arts in Teaching in Sitka, Pat worked as a grill cook in Cold Foot, Alaska, one stop shy of Deadhorse on the North Slope.
 He spent two years teaching English in Hooper Bay and then went on to China, where he served two years as a Peace Corps volunteer.
-Pat is currently the Career and Technical Education teacher at Thunder Mountain High School, where he is dearly loved by his students.
+Pat is currently a teacher at Thunder Mountain High School, where he is dearly loved by his students.

-Sara is a lifelong Alaskan and 30 year resident of Juneau.
+Sara is a lifelong Alaskan and 30+ year resident of Juneau.
 She has been a storyteller since she could talk and loves the Mudrooms experience.
 The first season she listened to the stories from her couch and then in season two realized that what she was missing by not being there in person.
 She is retired from being a high school teacher and finds time to laugh most days.
 She loves to travel and finds friends wherever she goes.
-The photo is from Nicaragua, as she prepares for volcano boarding, like sledding, in coarse volcanic debris.
-Yes, it was fun and the hike up and view was spectacular.
+This photo is from one of the many trails she’s hiked on one of the many adventures she’s been on around the world.

 Melissa has been in Alaska since May of 2007, having chosen bears and the general unknown over returning to live with her parents after college.
 She was born in California and split her earlier years between there and Oregon, with a year abroad in Germany thrown in for adventure.
 She’s had more than a dozen jobs in Juneau, including newspaper reporter, bartender, campaigner and now communications director, with one common thread: stories.
 She enjoys writing, reading, art of many forms, hanging out with Beau the Dog, amateur photography and learning new ways to express ideas and stories.